-The normal process of changing continence or wet/soiled clothes should not raise child protection concerns, and there are no regulations that indicate that a second member of staff must be available to supervise the changing process to ensure that abuse does not take place.
+The normal process of changing wet/soiled clothes should not raise child protection concerns and there are no regulations that indicate that a second member of staff must be available to supervise the changing process to ensure that abuse does not take place.
 Few settings/schools will have the staffing resources to provide two members of staff for changing and DBS checks are carried out to ensure the safety of children with staff employed in our school.
+However, as a school and as part of good practice, we ensure that two members of staff are present when changing a child.